In Real Life

 - Alpha Protocol's pistols can get a Hollywood Silencer to deal with targets without a fuss, use tranq darts to deal with enemies non-lethally, can be used for critical hits while you're inside cover, and its armor piercing ammo allows you to deal with bosses with contemptible ease.
 And that's before one adds in Chain Shot, a Time Stands Still Gun Fu skill that allows you to fire up to five shots with perfect accuracy in less than a second and lets you clear rooms in one go, or insta-kill bosses in a single Chain Shot + Brilliance + Chain Shot combo.
 Like all Alpha Protocol weapons it requires plenty of skill points investment, but once you get that skill up there's really no reason to own anything else regardless of playstyle.

 - In Arcanum: Of Steamworks & Magick Obscura, pistols are lame and similar while larger guns are quite assorted, but the most powerful firearm is Droch's Warbringer, a Lost Technology pistol which has the same power as the Elephant Gun, but is twice as fast and ammo-saving, lighter, smaller, doesn't require skillpoint investment to assemble and can be wielded one-handed.
-The only drawback is that components and crafting recipe lay in the penultimate dungeon and are guarded by high-level monsters.
-But if you know where it is and bring along some Invisibility scrolls, it may become a Disc One Nuke or even a Game Breaker.
+The only drawback is that the components and crafting recipe lay in the penultimate dungeon and are guarded by high-level monsters.
+But if you know where it is and bring along some Invisibility scrolls, it may become a Disc-One Nuke or even a Game-Breaker.

 - In Bioshock Infinite, if the Season Pass is downloaded, the Pistol instantly becomes this.
 It has two further damage upgrades, which make it more powerful as you go on, and a mag size increase.
 Along with that, it is very accurate, can be fired as fast as the trigger can be pulled, has an extremely high critical damage multiplier, a quick draw speed and the upgrades are cheap.
 Once fully upgraded, it becomes a straight upgrade to the Hand Cannon, provides solid performance at all ranges and you can even take down Handymen with it!

-- The Sheriff's Badge unsurprisingly dropped by Nisha turns pistols from being above average into obscenely powerful guns, rivaling assault rifles and smgs in dps.
-Especially combined with the aforementioned Harold (turning it effectively into a weak rocket launcher) or the Infinity, which has infinite bullets and gains a fire rate and damage superior to smgs.
-If pistols are primarily used in your build, a Sheriff's badge is superior to every other relic in the game by a wide margin.
+- The Sheriff's Badge unsurprisingly dropped by Nisha turns pistols from being above average into obscenely powerful guns, rivaling assault rifles and SMG's in DPS.
+Especially combined with the aforementioned Unkempt Harold (turning it effectively into a "weak" rocket launcher) or the Infinity, which has infinite bullets and gains a fire rate and damage superior to SMG's as long as the user can deal with the fixed pattern spread.
+If pistols are primarily used in your build, the Sheriff's Badge is superior to every other relic in the game by a wide margin.

 - Destiny has a class of weapons known as the Hand-cannons, which are rather large revolvers roughly the size of a sawed-off shotgun.
 They are difficult to use in PVP, but they hit like a truck.

-- The House of Wolves expansion pack Sidearm secondary weapons in the House of Wolves expansion pack.
-This expansion introduced a measly two Sidearms (a normal one, Vestian Dynasty, and a much rarer Exotic one, Dreg's Promise), but they are remarkably effective, since they fire and reload fast, have clips of 15 (Dreg's Promise has 18), hit decently hard and the player can carry lots of ammo for it.
+- Sidearm secondary weapons in the House of Wolves expansion pack.
+This expansion introduced a measly two Sidearms (a normal one, Vestian Dynasty, and a much rarer Exotic one, Dreg's Promise), but they are remarkably effective, since they fire and reload fast, have mags of 15 (Dreg's Promise has 18), hit decently hard and the player can carry lots of ammo for it.

 - The Taken King expansion gives us more Sidearms.